If you’re still looking for the right place, read our guide on Getting a flat.

 Monthly energies/utilities (electricity, water, gas, services around the building) can be paid in two ways.
 Either you pay the cost of utilities together with your rent to your landlord; or you pay it separately to your energy providers.
 When looking at flat offers, always check if the offered price includes utilities or not.

 There are advantages and disadvantages to both ways.
 Paying utilities together with your rent is considered more comfortable: it requires less paperwork when moving in or moving out, and it means only one monthly payment to one account.
 Although you pay in average monthly instalments, you will pay only for the energy that you actually use: the landlord will provide you with a calculation of your real consumption every year, and either refund you or ask you to pay an additional sum if you have used more than the average amount.

 However, the energy providers send the calculation only once a year (usually in February/March).
-If you decide to leave the flat in, let’s say, September, the landlord can withhold your deposit (or part of it) until the calculation comes in spring so he can potentially cover the extra charge from the deposit.
+If you decide to leave the flat in, let’s say, September, landlords often withhold your deposit (or part of it) until the calculation comes in spring so they can potentially cover the extra charge from the deposit.
 It is not in their right to withhold your deposit for that long, but they often don’t know it or ignore the law, hoping you’ll be ignorant of it, too.

 If you pay utilities straight to the energy providers, the paperwork at the start and at the end of your lease is a bit more difficult – you have to sign new contracts with the providers.
 However, your estate agent should help you arrange all of it.
 You will be then in full control of the payments.

-The landlord usually decides which system they prefer or they are used to with previous tenants.
+The landlord usually decides which system they prefer.
 You can always open the discussion if you want to, though.